-This document is result of panel discussion on the topic “Small Countries in Space Era”, motivated by the rapidly evolving development in Space exploration, harnessing the benefits from it for the wellbeing of humanity and future presence of humans there.
+This document is the result of the panel discussion on the topic “Small Countries in Space Era”, motivated by the rapidly evolving development in Space exploration, utilization of the benefits from it for the well being of humanity, and future presence of humans out there.
 Small countries should also find their role in this endeavor but in competition with large conglomerates the question is HOW?

-A stable and prosperous society needs to be creative in science and technology, and to be globally competitive.
-Two factors that determine success are creatively educated members of the community and leadership in new ideas.
-For a small country, with a reasonably educated population, it is therefore of utmost importance to determine trends in the field of science and technology and to focus their development efforts in this direction.
-Research and development in Space activities offers opportunities to small countries to participate as an active member.
-This primarily requires defining strategic direction of development in the field of aerospace high technology industries, basic science and development as well as activities in the field of space medicine, space law and space tourism.
+A stable and prosperous society needs to be inventive in science and technology, and to be globally competitive.
+Two factors that determine success are highlyeducated members of the community and leadership in new ideas.
+For a small country, with a reasonably educated population, it is therefore of utmost importance to recognize global trends in the field of science and technology and to focus their development efforts in this direction.
+Research and development in Space activities offer opportunities to small countries to participate as an active member.
+This primarily requires defining development strategies in the field of aerospace high technology industries, basic science and development, as well as activities in the field of space medicine, space law and space tourism.

-The essential trait of Space programs is interdisciplinary and cutting across the responsibilities of several ministries.
-Therefore, the basic step towards commencing a Space program is setting up a Space Agency by the funding ministries of Science, Transport, Economy (where technology is incorporated) and Defence.
-The National Space Agency should ideally cover all sectors of Space program, with experts in their fields.
-The follow up of establishing Space Agency is to set up a National Space Strategy that has two principal segments:
+The essential feature of Space programs is that it is interdisciplinary and that it falls under the responsibilities of several ministries.
+Therefore, the first step towards commencing a Space program is setting up a Space Agency funded by the ministries of Science, Transport, Economy (where technology is incorporated) and Defense.
+The National Space Agency should ideally cover all sectors of Space program, with experts in respective fields.
+The next step after establishing the Space Agency is to draft and adopt the National Space Strategy that would entail two principal segments

-The path to becoming a full member of ESA is to first sign a Framework Programme and then to become a co-operating state and thereby join the PECS (Plan for European Cooperating States) programme.
-The PECS Charter, which lasts for five years, shall enable the country to develop its space industry with ESA’s support.
-The next step is Associate Membership of ESA and lastly, Full Membership of ESA.
-The National Space Agency represents the country in the ESA council and programme boards.
-It also advises the government on levels of commitment in the optional programmes of ESA in line with the space strategy.
+The path to become a full member of ESA is to first sign the Framework Programme and then to become a co-operating state and thereby join the PECS (Plan for European Cooperating States) programme.
+The PECS Charter, which lasts for five years, enables the country to develop its space industry with ESA’s support.
+The next step is then the Associate Membership of ESA and lastly, the Full Membership of ESA.
+The National Space Agency would represent the country in the ESA council and programme boards.
+It would also advise the government on levels of commitment in the optional programmes of ESA in line with the space strategy.
 To support the creation of space start-up companies it is advisable to set up an ESA Business Incubation Centre (ESA-BIC).